pietro-foini/ISI-WFP/project/packages/visualization/README.md

 <img src="./images/level1.gif" width="800">

 N.B.
 If `matplotlib = False`, the time-series are visualized using the plotly library which as you can see is much more engaging.
-The